columbuswithoutg/columbuswithoutg/index.md

-You can watch some of the series posted in there in [Netflix](netflix.com).
+You can watch some of the series posted in there in [Netflix](https://www.netflix.com/ph/).

+Made By: Kevin Cesar J. Jacobo